tardis-sn/tardis/docs/montecarlo/virtualpackets.rst

 photosphere at :math:`R_{\mathrm{phot}}` (in which case the virtual packet could not contribute to the emergent spectrum and computational resources would have been wasted on this packet).
-The amount of radiation being backscattered towards the photosphere is accounted for my modifying the energy of the virtual packets
+The amount of radiation being backscattered towards the photosphere is accounted for by modifying the energy of the virtual packets

 .. math::